nmcteam/3dash/docs/files.md

 and file pathnames, respectively.

-If you use the `set()` method or the `[] =` array assignment operator to set the `body` property directly, 3dash will attempt to convert your value to a valid StreamInterface instance using the `\GuzzleHttp\Psr7\Utils\streamFor()` method; an Exception will be thrown if the conversion fails.
+If you use the `set()` method or the `[] =` array assignment operator to set the `body` property directly, 3dash will to convert your value to a valid StreamInterface instance using the `\GuzzleHttp\Psr7\Utils\streamFor()` function; an Exception is thrown if the conversion fails.